 First, know that using your cooking stove for heat is not safe.
 Instead, have at least one of the following on hand in case your electricity goes out:

-Space heaters are a major cause of fires in U.S. homes.
+According to the National Fire Protection Association, space heaters are a major cause of fires in U.S. homes.
 Even “safety” space heaters can be dangerous.
 So be smart!

 And here are some notes about using a gas-powered emergency electric generator:

 Lighting and Cooking